Vanilla-OS/website/_posts/2023-07-05-vanilla-os-orchid-devlog.md

 - **Effortless Subsystem Management**: Developers can easily create and manage subsystems.
 This feature simplifies the process of organizing and managing multiple containers.

-- **Define and modify stacks easily:**: Stacks are a collection of software components and dependencies.
+- **Define and modify stacks easily**: Stacks are a collection of software components and dependencies.
 Apx GUI introduces a streamlined approach for defining and modifying stacks with ease.

 - **Add package managers intuitively:** Adding and managing package managers with your preferred commands becomes intuitive with Apx GUI.